15. LIFE WITHOUT….

 Jonty Morgan's avatarPosted by

-He started reading ‘Life Without King Arthur by Professor Simone Webber’ and discovered that without him the swords of subsequent Kings would remain firmly embedded in a large stone so subjects would avoid achieving things or accomplishing heroic deeds for fear of their shoulders being crushed by a huge boulder attached to a sword during the knighthood ceremony.
-Furthermore, as Excalibur, Arthur’s sword, was rumoured to have killed 940 Saxon warriors, it qualified it as a weapon of Mass Destruction.
-It was acquired from a lake.
-Thus, without Arthur it was speculated that Britain’s lakes would be associated with untapped weapons arsenals, thus, in Professor Webber’s work, when photographic evidence initially appeared of the Loch Ness Monster in 1933, which first brought this beast to public attention, immediate thoughts would have been engulfed by the overwhelming concern that it might also be armed with a Beretta AS90 machine gun too.
+He started reading Life Without King Arthur by Professor Simone Webber and discovered that without him the swords of subsequent Kings would remain firmly embedded in a large stone.
+His subjects, therefore, would avoid achieving things for fear their shoulders would be crushed by a huge boulder attached to a sword during the knighthood ceremony.
+Furthermore, Excalibur, Arthur’s sword, killed 940 Saxon warriors, so qualified as a weapon of Mass Destruction.
+It resided in a lake.
+Thus, without Arthur it was speculated that Britain’s lakes would be associated with untapped weapons arsenals, thus, when photographic evidence initially appeared of the Loch Ness Monster in 1933, which first brought this beast to public attention, immediate thoughts would have been engulfed by the fear it might also be armed with a Beretta AS90 machine gun too.

 Leave a comment